kayprateek/Vehicle-Parking-Stand-Website/README.md

 A form for accepting feedback from the customer.

 # PHP Pages
-Xampp was used to create a local server and test the PHP scripts.
+Xampp was used to create a local server and test the PHP scripts

 •	Server
 •	Feedback Server
 •	Pre-book Server